 - Incoming Ham: "Urgo", featuring Dom De Luise.
 Just watch the background characters trying desperately to keep a straight face.

 - Inconveniently Vanishing Exonerating Evidence: A heroic example in "Covenant".
 Faced with an aerospace billionaire who means to blow the whistle on the stargate program, the SGC has their Asgard friend Thor beam the evidence right out of his office building so he can't prove anything he said, discrediting him.

 - The Asgard love getting a hold of O'Neill this way.
 Frequently in mid-sentence.
 The first time, Jack was in the middle of giving a speech when he was teleported; the second time he was in the middle of inviting Carter to go fishing with him.

-- The Ori arc made a running gag of this, with one of Earth's ships beaming Daniel Jackson on board from a planet's surface, usually right in the middle of him trying to explain to some villagers that there was no magic, he was not a god, etc.
+- The Ori arc made a running gag of this, with one of Earth's ships beaming Daniel Jackson on board from a planet's surface, usually right in the middle of him trying to explain to some villagers that there is no magic, he is not a god, etc.

 Dr. Jackson: Boy, my timing's off today...

 - Incredibly Lame Fun: When Jonas Quinn arrives on Earth, he becomes fascinated by the Weather Channel and watches it for hours, to which Carter responds that here are at least five hundred other channels.

 - Infinite Supplies: Averted.
 The inability of the rebel Jaffa to even feed themselves is a recurring problem, as is their lack of weapons and supplies to wage their war.
 The Hak'tyl, a group of female Jaffa from the domain of Moloch, seek out an alliance with the SGC and offer their services as soldiers, scouts and spies in return for food and support.